Bushfire Mitigation Works Program

 The program is reviewed and continually evolves as we learn more about fire science and behaviour, and as the landscape changes.
 We aim to get the best value for money for the community while reducing fire risk where possible and this means the works program may change annually as new roads are included and others are removed.
 However, when conditions are Severe, Extreme and Code Red, vegetation management only plays a very small part in stopping the spread of a fire.

 Each year, the majority of works are scheduled to be completed by 1 December.
-This target can alter by a couple of weeks due to inclement weather, a longer growing season, site accessibility, machinery breakdowns and contractor issues.
+This target can alter by a couple of weeks due to inclement weather, a longer growing season and site accessibility.
 This balances the potential start of the Fire Danger Period, the need to pre-book contractors, beginning of summer weather patterns and the Christmas holiday period.

-We work with our contractors to schedule works as late as possible to maximise benefit, for example, we want grass to be as cured as much possible before we cut so we only have to do it once, but need to commence early enough so that works are completed ahead of the peak fire season.
+We work with our contractors to schedule works as late as possible to maximise benefit, for example, we want grass to be cured before we cut so we only have to do it once, but need to commence early enough so that works are completed ahead of the peak fire season.

 Peak fire season is dependent on summer weather patterns, but is often around January.